|Abbreviation||FT / PT|

 |MSc(ITE)||FT / PT|

-The MSc(ITE) has a modular programme structure, including taught courses and an optional dissertation.
+The MSc(ITE) programme has a modular programme structure, including taught modules and an optional dissertation.

 Mode of Attendance

-Part Time (minimum two years, maximum four years, with classes on weekday evenings and/or Saturday afternoons)
+Part Time (normally two years, up to a maximum four years, with classes on weekday evenings and/or Saturday afternoons)

 Medium of Instruction